 Yellow inflated "doughnuts" held high, robotics competing in the FIRST Robotics Competition scoot around the court, seeking to score points by hanging the inflatable shapes on poles at each end of the court.

+Members of Tehachapi High's Cyber Penguins robotics team are a study in concentration as they maneuver their robot during the San Diego regional competition in March 2011.
 One of the three local high school robotics teams supported in part by NASA's Dryden Flight Research Center will once again be competing in the FIRST Robotics Competition international championships April 28-30 in St. Louis.